Aaron98990/ways-of-the-game/game-management.md

 ## Consult with the player

-For all slide tackles which are deemed unfair, have a conference with that player even if not givning a sanction.
-All consults with players are written down.
+Private Consult with a player is a owerful tool.

 ## Whistle tone